nelli: a lightweight frontend for MLIR: Abstract

 \section{Abstract}

 Multi-Level Intermediate Representation (MLIR) is a novel compiler infrastructure that aims to provide modular and extensible components to facilitate building domain specific compilers.
-However, since MLIR models programs at an intermediate level of abstraction, and most extant frontends are at a very high level of abstraction, the semantics and mechanics of the fundamental transformations available in MLIR are difficult to investigate and employ in and of themselves.
-To address these challenges, we have developed \texttt{nelli}, a lightweight, Python-embedded, domain-specific, language for generating MLIR code. \texttt{nelli} leverages existing MLIR infrastructure to develop Pythonic syntax and semantics for various MLIR features.
+MLIR enables modeling programs across the spectrum of abstraction levels.
+However, since all existing frontends are at a very high level of abstraction, the semantics and mechanics of the fundamental transformations available in MLIR are difficult to investigate and employ per se.
+To address these challenges, we have developed \texttt{nelli}, a lightweight, Python-embedded, domain-specific, language for generating MLIR representations. \texttt{nelli} leverages existing MLIR infrastructure to develop Pythonic syntax and semantics for various MLIR features.
 We describe \texttt{nelli}'s design goals, discuss key details of our implementation, and demonstrate how \texttt{nelli} enables easily defining and lowering compute kernels to diverse hardware platforms.

 {}